JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

 ![](12-12-17_7-09-40%C2%A0PM.png)

 "You have to learn to sense the dark power both in and around you."
+He explained the principle behind it before getting up the demonstrate.

 ![](12-12-17_7-13-56%C2%A0PM.png)